If you wish to receive financial aid (grants, scholarships, work-study and loans), you:

 - must Apply for Financial Aid each year as well as submit additional documentation as requested

-- must maintain Satisfactory Academic Progress (SAP) standards (see tab below)
+- must maintain Satisfactory Academic Progress (SAP) standards (see section below)

-- must certify that financial aid be used for educational purposes only
+- must certify that financial aid will be used for educational purposes only

-- must certify that if the student purposely gives false or misleading information, the student may be fined up to $20,000, sent to prison, or both.
+- must certify that if you purposely give false or misleading information, you may be fined up to $20,000, sent to prison, or both.

-[More information is available on the Student Aid on the Web Tools and Resources page].
+[The information above is available on the Student Aid on the Web Basic Eligibility handout].

-- The policy ensures that the information provided by you is correct before any funds are awarded to you.
+- The policy ensures that the information provided by you (and your parents or spouse) is correct before any funds are awarded to you.

 Submitting Additional Documents/Information: